fiskaltrust/middleware/queue/src/fiskaltrust.Middleware.Localization.QueueDEFAULT/README.md

 - `Cases.cs`: Enumerates various cases for handling specific functionalities and scenarios within the system.

+## Naming Convention

+In this project, you may notice the use of "XX" in various class and file names.
+This "XX" serves as a placeholder representing a specific market or country code.
+When adapting the code for a particular market, replace "XX" with the appropriate market identifier.

+For example:
+- `SscdXX.cs` would be renamed to `SscdIT.cs` for the Italian market.
+- `QueueDEFAULTConfiguration.cs` might be tailored to represent configurations specific to your target market.

+This convention helps maintain a clear and consistent structure, facilitating customization for different markets.

 ## Getting Started

 1. **Clone the Repository**: Clone the project to your local machine to begin working with the code.